seth586/guides/OpenWRT/upnp_natpmp.md

 Most commercial grade routers with manufacturer firmware use a very [insecure implementation](https://www.howtogeek.com/122487/htg-explains-is-upnp-a-security-risk/), letting anyone that requests a port forward to do so!
 Imagine torjan software on your desktop, or your kids computer, reconfiguring your router!

-There are a few scenarios where upnp can be useful and safe, if we can control what has access to it.
+There are a few scenarios where a safe implementation of upnp can be reasonably secure, if we can control what has access to it.
 Video game consoles may need to open and close ports on the fly, depending on the multiplayer game.
 Lightning Lab's `lnd` queries upnp or NAT-PMP for a current ip address assigned by your ISP to make sure it can continue to accept inbound connections as your ISP changes your IP address.

 ### So how can we securely use upnp or NAT-PMP?

 If we can control what IP addresses can use upnp/NAT-PMP, we can minimize the vulnerability surface.
+After all, we are running on the presumption that our funds are safe in our bitcoin jail!

 So log in to your router, and see if your router's upnp or NAT-PMP implementation has an `access control list` to limit what IPs and what port ranges can be opened.
 If it doesn't, then disable upnp/NAT-PMP!